Azure/reliable-web-app-pattern-java/README.md

 ## Steps to deploy the reference implementation

+This section describes the deployment steps for the reference implementation of a reliable web application pattern with Java on Microsoft Azure.
+There are nine steps, including teardown.

-The short version (assumes you are already logged into Azure through the Azure CLI and Azure Developer CLI, and that a suitable subscription is selected):
+For users familiar with the deployment process, you can use the following list of the deployments commands as a quick reference.
+The commands assume you have logged into Azure through the Azure CLI and Azure Developer CLI and have selected a suitable subscription:

 ```shell
 git clone https://github.com/Azure/reliable-web-app-pattern-java.git